dome9/cloud-bots/bots/Bots.md

 AllowUsersToChangePassword:True MaxPasswordAge:5
 PasswordReusePrevention:5 HardExpiry:True

+## iam_user_disable_console_password

+What it does:  disable console password for IAM user.

+Usage: iam_user_disable_console_password

+Limitations: Deleting a user's password does not prevent a user from accessing AWS through the command line interface or the API.
+To prevent all user access, you must also either make any access keys inactive or delete them.

 ## iam\_user\_force\_password\_change

 What it does: Updates the setting for an IAM user so that they need to